Biological Concepts (11722.1)

 It is assumed that students have skills in Word, Excel and PowerPoint.

-A laboratory coat and a botany exercise book (with ruled and blank pages) are to be purchased for this unit.
+A laboratory coat and a botany exercise book (with alternating ruled and blank pages) are to be purchased for this unit.
+These can be purchased from the UC Shop.

 Work placement, internships or practicums

 The practical classes in this unit are held in a biological laboratory.
-Safety standards are strictly adhered to in this environment, and all students are expected to read the safety instructions found in the practical and workshop manual prior to entry into the laboratory for the first time.
+Safety standards are strictly followed in this environment, and all students are expected to read the safety instructions found in the practical and workshop manual prior to entry into the laboratory for the first time.

-COVID-19 Risk Mitigation: P2 masks and safety glasses are required to attend practical classes.
+COVID-19 Risk Mitigation: P2 masks and safety glasses may be required to attend practical classes.
+P2 masks may be required to attend workshops.